fdebrain/Machine-Perception/README.md

 python3 training.py
 ```
 4. When your model has completed training, it will perform a full evaluation on the test set.
 This output can be found in the folder `runs/<experiment_name>/` as `submission_<experiment_name>.csv`.

-Submit this `csv` file to our page on [Kaggle](https://www.kaggle.com/c/mp18-dynamic-gesture-recognition/submissions).

-## Remarks
-You can use external libraries.
-Make sure that you add them into `setup.py` before submitting your code.